TencentARC/ArcNerf/docs/visual.md

 In `common.visual`, we provide a `draw_2d_components` that is helpful to plot points/lines in defined colors with legends.
 We use `matplotlib` as backend.

-# TODO:
+# Notebook:
-- Write a python notebook showing how to use
+- We provide the python notebook in `notebooks/draw_3d_examples.ipynb` to use the render.